datastax/cassandra/src/java/org/apache/cassandra/db/monitoring/SlowQueryLogger.md

   It can not be changed dynamically.
 * `-Dcassandra.monitoring_max_operations`:
   The maximum number of slowest unique queries that will be tracked and reported in each log report.
-  There are separate counts for slow but successful and aborted queries.
+  There are separate counters for slow but successful and aborted queries.
   A query hit multiple times during the interval between reports will only produce an entry in the log report.
   Due to value redaction, queries of the same form but with different values will produce a single entry.
   This single entry will show the number of times the query has been slow and the metrics for the slowest execution.